vinc-nz/tfv-shell/README.md

     ./install.sh

+For Mac users this requires iTerm2 and brew, for Linux users this requires `apt-get` and gnome-terminal

-If you have gnome-terminal installed this will setup a new terminal profile called `tfv-shell`.
+the script will setup a new terminal profile called `tfv-shell`.

 Run a new terminal with the tf-shell profile and you are ready to go.